sr-murthy/continuedfractions/docs/index.rst

 The package is designed for:

--  working with continued fractions as Python objects
+-  working with continued fractions as Python objects, in an object-oriented way
 -  exploring their key continued fractions properties, such as elements/coefficients, convergents, remainders, and other numerical properties etc.
 -  operating on them fully as rational numbers and instances of the standard library